PASSD To Set Up 20 Centres For Disable Persons - UrduPoint

 PASSD To Set Up 20 Centres For Disable Persons

-Talking to APP, Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division Dr Sania Nishtar Tuesday said, "PASSD would ensure universal access to assistive devices including cranes, wheelchairs, tripod and quadripod sticks, crutches and other assistive devices for the welfare and facilitation for disable poor people.
+Talking to APP, Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division Dr Sania Nishtar Sunday said, "PASSD would ensure universal access to resistive devices including cranes, wheelchairs, tripod and quadripod sticks, crutches and other assistive devices for the welfare and facilitation for disable poor people.

 She said Ehsaas programme designed for the welfare for extreme poor people of society.